ctschroeder/tutorials/get-started-with-tableau-master/getting-started-with-tableau-public.md

 What happens when you hover over the colors on the bars?

 What happens when you click on a bar?

+*What does your chart tell you about your data??*

 ### 7c.
 The chart's legend